Contact instantons, anti-contact involution and proof of Shelukhin's conjecture: Contact product and -symmetry

 \section{Contact product and $\Z_2$-symmetry}

-To exploit the aforementioned anti-contact involution in the study of \eqref{eq:K-intro}, we will consider a suitably defined family of CR almost complex structures $\widetilde J$ that satisfies the $\Z_2$ anti-symmetry \be \iota^*\widetilde J = - \widetilde J \ee that is also adapted to a suitably chosen contact form of the contact structure $\Xi$.
+To exploit the aforementioned anti-contact involution in the study of \eqref{eq:K-intro}, we will consider a suitably defined family of CR almost complex structures $\widetilde J$ that is adapted to a suitably chosen contact form of the contact structure $\Xi$.

 For this purpose, we consider the following contact form \be \CA : =\Lambda_{1/2} = -e^{\frac{\eta}{2}} \pi_1^*\lambda + e^{-\frac{\eta}{2}} \pi_2^*\lambda, \ee instead of ${\mathscr A}$, which corresponds to \eqref{eq:Lambdas} for $\kappa = \frac12$.
 The forms satisfy the relation $\CA = e^{-\frac{\eta}{2}} {{\mathscr A}}$.
 An upshot of our current choice is the following anti-symmetry carried by $\CA$.